 - Thomas Bowes was born on 29 June 1758 and succeeded his father Ralph.
 Thomas died in March 1844 and was the last male representative in name and descent of the senior branch of the Bowes family.
 His obituary appeared in the Gentleman’s Magazine and can be read here.
 Thomas toured Sweden with two companions that resulted in the publication of a book.
 Thomas appears with his companions on the frontispiece of the book (see the bottom of this page) pointing toward the setting sun at midnight (a metaphor for the Bowes family?).
 The book can be read HERE.

-One of the descendants of the Bowes family, Elizabeth Bowes Lyon, married the Duke of York who later became King George VI.
+One of the descendants of the Bowes family (from a junior branch that became a senior branch thanks to the death of Thomas), Elizabeth Bowes Lyon, married the Duke of York who later became King George VI.
 To see a chart that demonstrates the connection between ‘our’ Craddock – Bowes family and the Windsor – Bowes family click HERE.
 The above Sir George Bowes was the common ancestor of Margaret Craddock’s husband Ralph Bowes and Elizabeth Bowes Lyon.

 There are some descendants of Margaret Craddock and Ralph Bowes through various female lines.
 For instance they had a daughter Jane who married Jacob Grieve, Esq. – “1749 [or 1756].
 Oct.
 16. Jacob Grieve, attorney-at-law, married to Miss Jenny Bowes, second daughter of Thomas Bowes, Esq., of Bradley . . .
 1750.
 Sept.
 About the beginning of this month Jacob Grieve, attorney-at-law, dismissed Jane, his wife, the youngest of the two daughters of Tho.
 Bowes of Bradley, esq.
 He had detected her of tippling and of backsliding with her cousin Benjamin Gray son of Alderman John Gray.” – from Six North Country Diaries by John Crawford Hodgson, p.
 182. I believe Benjamin Gray’s father had married a sister of Elizabeth Pickering mother of Jane Bowes.
 The attorney’s Savile, Wyvill and George Grieve were associated with the Bowes family in a presentation to the Commons.
 From “A Genealogical and Heraldic History of the Commoners of Great Britain and Ireland, Enjoying…” by John Burke.